 Carmen says the feedback on Mental Matters has been overwhelmingly positive and has reiterated the need to support students' mental health.
 Though each member's journey may look different, knowing that she and her classmates are not alone in their struggles has made the school year a little brighter for everyone.

-Children's Health offers the nation's only pediatric program that has earned the Joint Commission's Disease-Specific Certification for eating disorders treatment.
 Our team works with children and teens to create a custom care plan that is tailored to their unique needs and addresses all aspects of your child's health.
 Learn more about our eating disorder program.